rachitnigam/rachitnigam.com/content/job-talk.md

 ## Talk Logistics

-**Length.** The expected length of my talk is **45-minutes**.
+**Length.** The expected length of my talk is **45-minutes** excluding questions.
 Please let me know in advance if you would like a shorter or longer talk.

 **Presentation.** I am planning to present my talk on my personal laptop which has HDMI and USB-C ports.
 If I am expected to present on a different laptop or need to connect to different display interfaces, please let me know ASAP.

-**Recording.** In general, I am happy to have the talk recorded for internal usage of the department.
+**Recording.** In general, I am happy to have the talk recorded for internal use of your department.
 If your department is planning to publicly publish a version of my talk, please let me know in advance.

 ## Accommodation Requests
 I am currently recovering from a recent illness.
 I would appreciate the following accommodations.